Sreevishnu07/Docker-mastery/README.md

-# Mastering the Intricacies of Devops
+# Mastering the Intricacies of DevOps

-A structured, hands-on journey into Docker — focused on internal mechanics, operational clarity, and production-grade workflows.
+A structured, hands-on journey into Devops — focused on internal mechanics, operational clarity, and production-grade workflows.

 ---